 EA timelines are dependent on the Minister's decision about this ToR and the EA cannot proceed without an approved ToR.
-A decision about the approval of this ToR is anticipated after submission of the final ToR and a 30 day review period by the public.
-It is noted that once the final ToR is submitted, the Minister has 12 weeks to make a decision about ToR approval, which is anticipated in late 2023.
-Should the ToR be approved, the EA is expected to be completed and the application documents submitted in late 2024 or sooner if possible.
+A decision about the approval of this ToR is anticipated in early to mid 2023.
+The EA is expected to be completed and the application documents submitted in early 2024 or sooner if possible.